If you have a question or need more information please contact one of our professional librarians instantly with Ask-A-Librarian Chat.

 Search as you normally do, click on the link to full-text, log in with your Pitt email login and password, and you're good to go for your entire searching session!
 Access will work best if you stay in the same browser.

-The world and its history are filled with diverse musical practices and accomplishments.
-Consequently, the study of music and its related topics is a wide-ranging field of research.
+World history is filled with diverse musical practices and accomplishments.
+Consequently, the study of music is a wide-ranging field of research.
 It can involve the study of music itself, whether printed on the page or captured on sound and video recordings.
-It can also involve reading music literature, which is usually in the form of books or periodicals about music.
+It can also involve reading music literature, usually in the form of books or periodicals about music.

 The University of Pittsburgh offers undergraduate and graduate degrees in music, as well as many elective courses for non-majors.
 With a dedicated Music Library staffed by subject specialists and filled with carefully-selected print, recorded, and electronic resources, Pitt is well-equipped to support any kind of academic inquiry into the field of music.